reduxjs/redux-toolkit/docs/api/getDefaultMiddleware.md

 ### Development

-One of the goals of Redux Starter Kit is to provide opinionated defaults and prevent common mistakes.
+One of the goals of Redux Toolkit is to provide opinionated defaults and prevent common mistakes.
 As part of that, `getDefaultMiddleware` includes some middleware that are added **in development builds of your app only** to provide runtime checks for two common issues: